Ninja Gaiden III: The Ancient Ship of Doom: Gameplay

 Ryu can defeat enemies by attacking with his Dragon Sword or by using secondary weapons which consume Ryu's "ninja power"; such weapons include the following: "Windmill Throwing Stars" which move back and forth like boomerangs, "Fire Dragon Balls" which launch fireballs downward at an angle, the "Fire Wheel Art" which launches fireballs upward at an angle, the "Invincible Fire Wheel" that forms a series of rotating of fireballs around Ryu and destroys any enemy who comes into contact, and a new weapon in this series called the "Vacuum Wave Art" which hurls vacuum blades above and below Ryu simultaneously.
 Players can collect red and blue capsules to refill Ryu's ninja power, and they can also collect "Scrolls of the spirit of the Dragon" to increase Ryu's maximum ninja power level.
 Another new item in Ninja Gaiden III is the "Dragon Spirit Sword" that increases Ryu range of his sword.
 At the end of each Act is a boss which has its own life meter that decreases when damaged; Ryu can defeat the boss by completely depleting its life meter.
-Ninja Gaiden III's first four bosses consist of the "bio-noids" – super-human creatures created and controlled by Foster to take over the world; they each represent the four elementals: earth, wind, fire, and water.Ninja Gaiden III: The Ancient Ship of Doom.
-Clancy: "I'm Clancy.
-I've been working on the 'Biohazard' plan with Foster ...
-He has secretly created a monster called a BIO-NOID! ...
-Bio-noids are super humans that have been transformed with life energy".
+Ninja Gaiden III's first four bosses consist of the "bio-noids" – super-human creatures created and controlled by Foster to take over the world; they each represent the four elementals: earth, wind, fire, and water.

+Tiger Handheld version

-Tiger Handheld versionNinja Gaiden III: The Ancient Ship of Doom was ported by Tiger Electronics as an LCD handheld game.
+Ninja Gaiden III: The Ancient Ship of Doom was ported by Tiger Electronics as an LCD handheld game.
 This port features five levels in which Ryu must reach the end of each level by defeating various robots with his Dragon Sword and a "ninja weapon ball".
 At the end of each level, Ryu fights a boss; the first four levels' bosses are the same bio-noids from the NES version, while the fifth level's final enemy is the "Giant Boss", which must be defeated to beat the game.
 Gameplay is similar to the NES version, in that Ryu and the bosses have life meters and that they feature similar items.
 Features included built-in sound which could be muted, battery backup high score, and an automatic switch-off feature in which the device shuts off after three minutes of inactivity.